14 Best Lakes in Ontario

 The eastern portion, called Georgian Bay, is entirely in Ontario.
 With the exception of the Bruce Peninsula, it is rugged, with granite shorelines and, in some cases, smooth pink rocks.
 A beautiful area to enjoy Georgian Bay is in Killarney and Killarney Provincial Park, where you'll find a beautiful campground and excellent hiking trails.

 The water in Georgian Bay is deep and cold.
 One of the highlights of Georgian Bay is the incredible beach at Wasaga, one of the best beaches in Ontario.
 It is the longest freshwater beach in the world.
 If you want to start a lively debate, just ask a local which is the most beautiful section.

 At the top end of Lake Huron is Manitoulin Island.
-This huge island is the remnants of the northern end of the Niagara Escarpment.
+This huge island is the remnant of the northern end of the Niagara Escarpment.

 Recreation opportunities are limitless no matter where you go.
 Pleasure boating, sailing, canoeing, and swimming are all popular activities.
 Fishing is also popular, but you really need to know where to go and, in many cases, that is a long way offshore with specialized equipment.